Time to Level Up? Antero Resources Corporation (AR) stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Antero Resources Corporation (NYSE:AR) dipped -2.09% to close Tuesday’s market session at $15.94, lower as compared to yesterday’s close.
-The stock price fluctuated between $15.69 and $16.38 throughout the trading session with the volume trading being 6140884 shares, which represented a significant variation when compared to the three months average volume of 6.20 million shares.
-The firm’s stock price fluctuated 16.44% within the last five trades and 17.03% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 72.51% in the last 6 months and 17.03% was added to its value over the previous 3 months.
-AR stock is trading at a margin of 20.20%, 16.22% and 57.51% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Antero Resources Corporation (NYSE:AR) raised 3.70% to close Monday’s market session at $16.52, higher as compared to yesterday’s close.
+The stock price fluctuated between $16.29 and $17.03 throughout the trading session with the volume trading being 7971580 shares, which represented a significant variation when compared to the three months average volume of 6.32 million shares.
+The firm’s stock price fluctuated 1.47% within the last five trades and 22.46% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 63.73% in the last 6 months and 20.23% was added to its value over the previous 3 months.
+AR stock is trading at a margin of 20.27%, 19.63% and 59.47% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Antero Resources Corporation’s Profitability and Valuation Ratios Tell Us About the Stock?